 How Remodeling A Kitchen Helped Unify the Entire Condo

 In terms of unifying the entire living space Ellen:

-- wrapped crown molding continuously through the entire space
+wrapped crown molding continuously through all the rooms

 ran cabinetry from the kitchen into the dinette area

 This condo kitchen remodeling project achieved all it objectives: It defined three distinct activity areas, visually unified the three into one large space, and introduced natural light and an open feeling throughout.